DiscipleTools/Documentation/theme-core/hooks/api-hooks.md

 Parameters 2: array $fields, string $post\_type

 **dt\_post\_create\_allow\_fields** filter
 Add extra field keys that are allowed.
-The API will reject requests with fields that are not declared or allowed Parameters 2: array $field\_keys, string $post\_type
+The API will reject requests with fields that are not declared or allowed<br>
+Parameters 2: array $field\_keys, string $post\_type

 _post created_
 _fields processed_